 - Some states have laws governing how landlords must hold security deposits to ensure that the deposit is always available for repayment.
 Arkansas does not have regulations regarding this.

 Pet deposits are a common component of the security deposit.
 Arkansas doesn’t have any state-specific laws governing pet deposits.
 However, under the Federal Fair Housing Act, which prohibits discrimination based on disability, a landlord cannot charge a pet deposit or fee where the animal in question is a service animal.

-How to Conduct an Eviction Record Search in Arkansas
+How to Conduct an Eviction Record Search

 The Arkansas Judiciary allows anyone access to court records about past legal actions against a renter, including failure to pay rent or to vacate a property after proper written notice.
 Simply click “CourtConnect” and search by the applicant’s first and last name.

 If you find a reason to disqualify a potential renter from your property, you should send a rental application rejection letter, although the state of Arkansas doesn’t require it.